fabric/fabric/sites/docs/tutorial.rst

 Tutorial
 ========

 Welcome!
-This tutorial highlights Fabric's core features.
-In-depth documentation (linked throughout) can be found in the :doc:`conceptual documentation <concepts>` and the :doc:`API reference <api>`.
+This tutorial highlights Fabric's core features; for further details, see the links within, or the documentation index which has links to conceptual and API doc sections.

 .. note::
     If you're new to Python, we **strongly** recommend checking out `Python's